 Simulation results

 The proposed method is implemented on top of the AHG16 GFVC software, and are evaluated using the test conditions and evaluation procedures specified in JVET-AG2035[5].
-It is important to point out that for resolutions of 512x512 and 640x640, the same test sequences are employed, with bilinear interpolation applied to obtain the test sets tailored to the respective resolutions.
-Table 1, Table 2, and Table 3 show the simulation results of the proposed multi-resolution lightweight CFTE method over VTM-22.2 at resolution 256x256, 512x512, 640x640, respectively.
+It is important to point out that for resolutions of 512x512 and 640x640, the same test sequences are employed.
+Both bilinear and Lanczos interpolations are applied to obtain the test sets at resolutions 512x512 and 640x640, respectively.
+Table 1 shows the simulation results of the proposed multi-resolution lightweight CFTE method over VTM-22.2 at resolution 256x256.
+Table 2 and Table 3 show the simulation results of the proposed multi-resolution lightweight CFTE method over VTM-22.2 at resolution 512x512, 640x640, respectively, using bilinear interpolation.
+Meanwhile, Table 4 and Table 5 show the results for the same method and resolutions, but applying Lanczos interpolation to obtain the test sets.
 It can be seen that overall, the proposed method achieves significant performance improvements in DISTS and LPIPS over VTM-22.2 among three resolutions.